 - Oats

-Yes, that’s all you need!
+Yes, that’s really all you need!

 Here’s a list of the most common types of oats: